 What is final expense insurance?

-Final expense insurance is typically a whole life insurance policy that can help cover pay for funeral costs, any debt left behind, or income replacement while your family deals with your loss.4 Your final expense insurance remains active for your entire life if you pay your premiums on time.
+Final expense insurance is typically a whole life insurance policy that can help cover funeral costs, any debt left behind, or income replacement while your family deals with your loss.4 Your final expense insurance remains active for your entire life, if you pay your premiums on time.
 In other words, as long as you continue to pay your premiums, your designated beneficiaries will receive the stated death benefit.

 What is the difference between term life insurance and final expense insurance?